skanehira/docui/wiki.md

 ```sh
 brew intall golang
 ```
-If you use [`Linuxbrew`](https://docs.brew.sh/Homebrew-on-Linux) on Linux, you can install via the above command.
+If you use [`Linuxbrew`](https://docs.brew.sh/Homebrew-on-Linux) on Linux, you can install via the command above.

 ### CentOS
 ```sh